🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Hall Effect and Carrier Measurement

-Principle of Hall Effect
+Principle of the Hall Effect

-graph LR A[Current Jx] --> B[Magnetic Field Bz] B --> C[Lorentz Force
+graph LR A[Current Jx] --> B[Magnetic field Bz] B --> C[Lorentz force

-F = -e v × B] C --> D[Charge Separation] D --> E[Hall Voltage VH] style A fill:#f093fb,stroke:#f5576c,stroke-width:2px,color:#fff style E fill:#d4edda,stroke:#28a745,stroke-width:2px
+F = -e v × B] C --> D[Charge separation] D --> E[Hall voltage VH] style A fill:#f093fb,stroke:#f5576c,stroke-width:2px,color:#fff style E fill:#d4edda,stroke:#28a745,stroke-width:2px

 Hall Coefficient

-The Hall electric field $E_y$ is:
+The Hall field $E_y$ is:

 $$ E_y = R_H J_x B_z $$